VinayPundhir/scrapper/README.md

 - https://myscrappingapp.herokuapp.com/update/APIKEY

-replace api key with orginal key from scrapper/settings.py key should be found as
+replace APIKEY with orginal key placed in project file scrapper/settings.py

 - RKEY

+if cronjob is created on the same hosting plateform then uncomment worker in Procfile and set schedule time in update.py.

 # Errors